Almanac is building a faster doc editor for the remote work era – TechCrunch

-Few things have captured Silicon Valley-based investors’ attention in recent years quite like the quest to back the successor[s] to Google Docs.
-The estimable and entrenched productivity suite has been unbundled and repackaged into products that a number of multi-billion dollar tech startups have been built around.
+Few things have captured Silicon Valley-based investors’ attention in recent years quite like the quest to back the successor(s) to Google Docs.
+The estimable and entrenched productivity suite has been unbundled and repackaged into products that a number of multibillion-dollar tech startups have been built around.

 All the while, entrepreneurs are continuing to poke holes in their predecessors’ lore, creating something faster, sleeker or more intuitive.
-For plenty of the current generation productivity startups, the journey to replace Google Docs and Microsoft Office got a historic shot in the arm this past year as a global pandemic gave remote work software companies a jot of attention.
+For plenty of the current generation productivity startups, the journey to replace Google Docs and Microsoft Office got a historic shot in the arm this past year as a pandemic gave remote work software companies a jolt of attention.

-“Covid has made everybody realize that the way that we were working had to change,” Almanac CEO Adam Nathan told TechCrunch.
-“The core tools we used for productivity, Microsoft Word and Google Docs were for when we did a completely different type of work.”
+“COVID has made everybody realize that the way that we were working had to change,” Almanac CEO Adam Nathan told TechCrunch.
+“The core tools we used for productivity, Microsoft Word and Google Docs, were for when we did a completely different type of work.”

 Almanac is trying to revamp the document editor in a package that’s quicker than products like Notion and far more intuitive than legacy software suites, Nathan says.
 Last year, the startup raised a $9 million seed round led by Floodgate and has been quietly building out its network of users in early access beta.

-The document editor found its way into a diverse number of offices outside tech startups — from a Domino’s branch to a veterinary office — through its open source template library Core, a hub for user-submitted guides on everything from how to run a one-on-one meeting to how to structure salaries for your customer service team.
-There are 5,000 documents on Core which are accessible to any logged-in user, something that has been a sizable customer channel for the startup as more companies and offices across the country have begun to question some entrenched ways of doing things.
+The document editor found its way into a diverse number of offices outside tech startups — from a Domino’s branch to a veterinary office — through its open-source template library Core, a hub for user-submitted guides on everything from how to run a one-on-one meeting to how to structure salaries for your customer-service team.
+There are 5,000 documents on Core that are accessible to any logged-in user, something that has been a sizable customer channel for the startup as more companies and offices across the country have begun to question some entrenched ways of doing things.

 “There are way more people working in docs outside of Silicon Valley than in it,” Nathan says.